Sorting out the estate when there isn’t a will

 If you’re disposing shares:

-- You may want to consider doing this yourself, if the amount of shares is small.
+- You might want to consider doing this yourself, if the amount of shares is small.
 Find out more about how to sell shares.

 - For a complex portfolio or if the shares are worth a lot, it’s a good idea to seek professional advice.